TAXING SSDI & SSI BENEFITS

 Taxing SSDI and SSI benefits doesn’t seem right.
 Especially when you consider that SSD benefits are for those who cannot work and you only earned the right to get the benefits by paying taxes.
 However, they say that there are only two things that you can count on in this life: death and taxes.

 Death is a fact we cannot escape, no matter what we do, who we know, or what we know.
 Taxes, on the other hand, are amenable to knowledge.
-What this means is that the more you know about your SSDI and SSI benefits, the more you can plan for any taxation issues.
+What this means is that the more you know about your SSDI and SSI benefits, the more you can plan for taxes.

-THREE THINGS YOU NEED TO KNOW TO DETERMINE WHETHER YOUR BENEFITS ARE TAXABLE
+THREE THINGS YOU NEED TO KNOW TO DETERMINE IF YOUR BENEFITS ARE TAXABLE

 The question as to whether your Social Security benefits are taxable depends on three things: the type of benefit you are receiving, your filing status and your combined income.
 First, let’s look at the type of benefit that you are getting from the SSA.